jhui/jhui.github.io/_posts/2017-03-15-RNN-LSTM-GRU.markdown

 $$
 W_{vocab}
 $$
 to generate scores for each word in the vocabulary.
 For example, if we have 10004 words in the vocabulary, it will generate 10004 scores predicting how likely each word will be the next word in the caption.
-With the true caption and the scores, we compute the softmax loss of the RNN.
+With the true caption in the training dataset and the scores computed, we calculate the softmax loss of the RNN so we can use it for the gradient descent.
 <div class="imgcap">
 <img src="/assets/rnn/score_1.png" style="border:none;">
 </div>

-> We provide codes for readers want more concrete details.
+> We provide implementation codes for readers that prefer concrete details.
 Nevertheless, fully understanding of the code is not needed or suggested.

 We comput $$ h_t $$
 by feeding the RNN with $$ X_t $$ and $$ h_{t-1} $$.